-- Stainless Steel is used as the standard sheath material on our cartridge heaters because it provides maximum protection against high temperature oxidation and corrosion from a broad range of chemicals and atmospheres.
-Maximum Sheath Temperature is 1500°F.
+- Stainless Steel is used as the standard sheath material on our cartridge heaters because it provides maximum protection against high-temperature oxidation and corrosion from a broad range of chemicals and atmospheres.
+The maximum Sheath Temperature is 1500°F.

 - Solid nickel conductor pins overlap the resistance wire inside the core.
 For crimped-on lead connections, mechanically crimped splices connect 12″ lead wires to solid nickel pins, insulated with fiberglass sleeving.
 Leadwire is TGGT, rated for 482°F. For swaged lead connections, hi-temp wires are internally connected to the resistance wire and protected by a hi-temp potting at the end of the heater.

 Style “IL” Leads Leads are internally connected in heater.
 Internally connected leads are used in applications where a high degree of flexing exists, or the leads must be sharply adjacent to the heater without exposing or breaking the conductor.LEADWIRE RATED FOR 850°F/450°C IS NORMALLY SUPPLIED.

 |Style-SSA – Stainless Steel Conduit Stainless steel conduit is designed to prevent damage to the leads from abrasion against sharp edges.||Style-RASA – Right Angle Stainless Steel Conduit Right angle stainless steel conduit is used where space is limited and to protect the leads from abrasion.|